 The process of authentication is based on each user having a unique set of criteria for gaining access.
 Commvault enables multifactor authentication methods to make it highly unlikely that a valid user account can be impersonated.

-- Secure LDAP – supports Activate Director as well as generic LDAP identity servers.
+- Secure Lightweight Directory Access Protocol (LDAP) – supports Activate Director as well as generic LDAP identity servers.

 - External identity providers – are supported using secure protocols such as OAUTH and SAML.